Details matter for Nova Scotia’s cap-and-trade system

 The first step to pricing carbon is choosing an instrument.
 Will policy define the price on carbon (carbon tax)?
 Or will it define allowable emissions levels, and let the price emerge from the market for tradable permits (cap-and-trade)?

 Nova Scotia has chosen the latter, introducing legislation for a cap-and-trade system.
-And so far so good: cap-and-trade can effectively price carbon, and the Pan-Canadian Framework on Climate Change and Clean Growth (PCF for short) explicitly recognizes it as one option for doing so.
+And so far so good: cap-and-trade can effectively price carbon, and the Pan-Canadian Framework on Clean Growth and Climate Change (PCF for short) explicitly recognizes it as one option for doing so.

 Stringency: The PCF defines the required emissions cap